kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/load_balancer_flavors.md

 description: |-
   The kakaocloud_load_balancer_flavors data source retrieves a list of available load balancer flavors in KakaoCloud.
   It returns details for each flavor, including its ID, name, description, and whether the flavor is enabled.
-  Use this data source when you need to:- Query available load balancer flavors dynamically instead of hardcoding IDs.
+  Use this data source when you need to:
-  Select the appropriate flavor for provisioning a new load balancer.Validate that a specific flavor is available and enabled before referencing it in your Terraform configuration.
+  Query available load balancer flavors dynamically instead of hardcoding IDs.Select the appropriate flavor for provisioning a new load balancer.Validate that a specific flavor is available and enabled before referencing it in your Terraform configuration.
 ---

 # kakaocloud_load_balancer_flavors (Data Source)